gregology/gregology.github.io/codex.md

   - my skillsets are in demand & lucrative
   - I do not have to worry about being physically or sexually assaulted
   - I have good relationships with influential people
+  - I have no allergies
+  - I am healthy
+  - I have a healthy partner
+  - I have a healthy child
 - Humans are privileged because:
   - we are self aware
   - we are intelligent